Pl-M/Book-Reader/README.md

 ### The main features of BookJP Reader
 * It is free.
 * It is cross-platform (it is Java).
-* It has the ability to smoothly scroll text.
+* It has the ability to smoothly scroll text with different speed.
-* There is an autoscroll option with speed adjustments.
 * It can read plain text (different encodings), fb2 and html files.
 * It is portable - all settings are saved in the same directory as the program.